-If you have any concerns about the teaching assistant, please see the her or him about these concerns as soon as possible.
+If you have any concerns about the teaching assistant, please see them about these concerns as soon as possible.
 If you are not comfortable talking with the teaching assistant or not satisfied with the response that you receive, contact the instructor in charge of the course.
 If you are not satisfied with the response that you receive, you may follow the procedure previously outlined, or contact the Graduate School in G-1 Communications.

-Rev. September 2019
+Rev. December 2021